stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 ```
 That'll do, folks, that'll do.

 If we repeated this process for all three sheets, we would have 5 extra data frames generated for each, and we'd be running around with 15 objects clogging up our environment.
-Now that we know how this works, though, and you've had a chance to evaluate each step, let's run this all as a single operation, using `dplyr` pipes.
+Now that we know how this works, and you've had a chance to evaluate each step, let's edit those code to run this all as a single operation, using `dplyr` pipes.

-First, how about we remove all the data sets from the environment, and start fresh.
+First, let us remove all the data sets from the environment so we can start fresh.

 ``` r